oliverschwendener/ueli/README.md

 * `userInputHeight` Number - Represents the height of the user input box in pixels
 * `webSearches` Array of webSearch Objects - A list of web search engines
     * `webSearch` Object - Defines a web search engine
-        * `icon` string - Represents the svg icon for the specific web search engine
+        * `icon` String - Represents the svg icon for the specific web search engine
-        * `name` string - Represents the name of the web search engine
+        * `name` String - Represents the name of the web search engine
-        * `prefix` string - Represents the prefix for your web search engine.
+        * `prefix` String - Represents the prefix for your web search engine.
 For example if the prefix is `g` you can type in `g?{your search term}` to search
-        * `url` string - Represents the url for the search engine to which the search term is appended to.
+        * `url` String - Represents the url for the search engine to which the search term is appended to.
 For example `https://google.com/search?q=`
 * `windowWith`: Number - Represents the width of the main window in pixels

 ## Build status